Michael L. Steigerwald

 Saya Okuno received her B.S. in Chemistry from the University of California, San Diego in 2021.
 At UCSD she did research in Prof. Cliff Kubiak’s lab on CO2 reduction catalysis for three years.
 Saya joined the Nuckolls lab as a PhD student in 2021 and hopes to work on superatomic materials.

-Jack Smith
+Jack H. Smith

 Graduate student

 Jack grew up in Newbury Park, California until he moved to the Bay Area to attend UC Berkeley.
-While there, he studied anionic behavior at water-air interfaces using SFGspectroscopy under Prof. Richard Saykally and completed his B.S. in both Chemistry and Chemical Engineering in 2021.
+While there, he studied anionic behavior at water-air interfaces using SFG spectroscopy under Prof. Richard Saykally and completed his B.S. in both Chemistry and Chemical Engineering in 2021.
 Continuing his studies at Columbia in NY, he is a joint student in the Roy and Nuckolls groups working on synthesis and characterization of doped organic superconductors.
 In his free time, Jack can be found on the volleyball court, playing piano, baking like a pro, or eating like a pro.